iainemslie/SENG265/README.md

 Programming in C
 Programming in Python
-Software development in UNIX based systems
+Software development in a UNIX environment
-Version Control
+Version control
-Regular Expressions
+Regular expressions
-Dynamic Memory in C
+Dynamic memory in C
 Makefiles
 Debugging
 Data compression techniques